fchastanet/bash-tools/README.md

 Usage: dbImport --help prints this help and exits
 Usage: dbImport <fromDbName> [<targetDbName>]
+Usage: dbImport -a|--from-aws <fromDbS3Filename> [<targetDbName>]
                         [--force]
-                        [-d|--download-dump] [-a|--from-aws]
+                        [-a|--from-aws]
                         [-s|--skip-schema] [-p|--profile profileName]
                         [-o|--collation-name utf8_general_ci] [-c|--character-set utf8]
                         [-t|--target-dsn dsn] [-f|--from-dsn dsn]

+    <fromDbS3Filename>         If option -a is provided
+        remoteDBName will represent the name of the s3 file Only .gz or tar.gz file are supported
+    <fromDbName>               the name of the source/remote database
-    <localDbName> : use remote db name if not provided
+    <targetDbName>             the name of the target database, use fromDbName(without extension) if not provided
-    -f|--force                  If local db exists, it will overwrite it -d|--download-dump          force remote db dump (default: use already downloaded dump in /home/vagrant/.bash-tools/dbImportDumps if available)
-    -s|--skip-schema            avoid to import the schema
+    -f|--force                  If target db exists, it will overwrite it -s|--skip-schema            avoid to import the schema
     -o|--collation-name         change the collation name used during database creation (default value: collation name used by remote db)